nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 # Font bounding box and character bounding box
 BDF font file has a font bounding box (FONTBOUNDINGBOX).
-This means that there is a 3 pixel margin to the left of the all font, and a 6 pixel margin below the all font.
+This FONTBOUNDINGBOX value indicates that there is a 3 pixel margin to the left of the all font, and a 6 pixel margin below the all font.
 ```
 FONTBOUNDINGBOX 21 26 -3 -6
 ```

-Each character has a character bounding box (BBX).
+Each character has a character-specific bounding box (BBX).
-This BBX value indicates that it should be moved one pixel to the right when displayed.
+This BBX value indicates that there should be a 1 pixel margin to the left of this character.
-By providing a character bounding box (BBX), this can omit the leftmost blank space.
+By providing a character-specific bounding box (BBX), this can omit the leftmost blank space.
 ```
 STARTCHAR d
 ENCODING 100